elcapo/llm-from-scratch/docs/chapter-2.md

 for n, batch in enumerate(dataloader):
     start = batch[0].tolist()
     target = batch[1].tolist()
-    print("Batch", n + 1)
+    batch = n + 1
-    print("Start:", tokenizer.decode(start[0]), ">",
+    print("Batch", batch)
+    print(str(batch) + ".1", "Start:", tokenizer.decode(start[0]))
-        "Target:", tokenizer.decode(target[0]))
+    print(str(batch) + ".1", "Target:", tokenizer.decode(target[0]))
-    print("Start:", tokenizer.decode(start[1]), ">",
-        "Target:", tokenizer.decode(target[1]), "\n")
+    print(str(batch) + ".2", "Start:", tokenizer.decode(start[1]))
+    print(str(batch) + ".2", "Target:", tokenizer.decode(target[1]))
+    print()
 ```

 This code would print:

 ```
 Batch 1
+1.1 Start: This repository can be
+1.1 Target:  repository can be installed
-Start: This repository can be > Target:  repository can be installed
+1.2 Start:  repository can be installed
-Start:  repository can be installed > Target:  can be installed as
+1.2 Target:  can be installed as

 Batch 2
+2.1 Start:  can be installed as
+2.1 Target:  be installed as a
-Start:  can be installed as > Target:  be installed as a
+2.2 Start:  be installed as a
-Start:  be installed as a > Target:  installed as a regular
+2.2 Target:  installed as a regular

 Batch 3
+3.1 Start:  installed as a regular
+3.1 Target:  as a regular Python
-Start:  installed as a regular > Target:  as a regular Python
+3.2 Start:  as a regular Python
-Start:  as a regular Python > Target:  a regular Python project
+3.2 Target:  a regular Python project
 ```

 ### Embeddings